6-Fluoro-DMT

-6-Fluoro-DMT, also known as 6-fluoro-N,N-dimethyltryptamine, is a serotonin receptor modulator of the tryptamine family related to dimethyltryptamine (DMT).
+6-Fluoro-DMT, also known as 6-fluoro-N,N-dimethyltryptamine, is a serotonin receptor modulator and possible psychedelic drug of the tryptamine family related to dimethyltryptamine (DMT).

 Use and effects

-6-Fluoro-DMT was not included or mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+6-Fluoro-DMT was not included nor mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
 However, he did briefly discuss it in an early literature review, but its properties and effects in humans were not described.

 The closely related compound 6-fluoro-DET has been found to be inactive in terms of psychedelic-type effects both in animals and humans.
 Relatedly, it has been claimed that 6-fluoro-DMT is inactive as a psychedelic similarly to 6-fluoro-DET, though it is unclear whether this claim was based on actual testing or on extrapolation from 6-fluoro-DET and theoretical notions.
 In the 1960s, it had been theorized by Stephen Szára and colleagues that psychedelic tryptamines were prodrugs that required 6-hydroxylation to become hallucinogenic, but this theory was later found to be incorrect.

 Indeed, the related compound 6-fluoro-AMT is known to be robustly active as a psychedelic.
+Additionally, 6-fluoro-DMT robustly induces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
+Likewise, HBL20016 (5-MeS-6-F-DMT), the 5-methylthio derivative of 6-fluoro-DMT, robustly produces the head-twitch response in rodents as well.